maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 As we add more data the flexibility and capacity of the model will adjust to fit the data: we would see the mean function adjust itself to pass close to these points, and the posterior uncertainty would reduce close to the observations.

-In this way we do not have to worry about whether it is possible for the model to fit the data.
+In this way we do not have to worry about whether it is possible for the model to fit the data - the complexity of the model adjusts naturally with the data.

 <hr class="with-margin">